cordy001/TermuxNetHunter/README.md

 ## Get Started

-Please Follow below to start automation installation of nethunter on termux
+Please Read and Follow below before to start automation installation of nethunter on termux

 ### NetHunter Compatibility (based on architecture):